The People in the Onn Lab

 Aliki M. Tsopelakou

 Research Project: Photocatalysis and methane oxidation.
-Co-advised with Adam Boies.
+I am a secondary (adopted) advisor.